“Wait, wait!” a man called out as he briskly walked down the hill. I stood by the Land Cruiser as he handed me a bag of chestnuts.

 Cooking Chestnuts in the Pressure Cooker

-Cleaning raw chestnuts is a lot of work that requires patience as well as care to peel them with a sharp knife without cutting yourself.
+Cleaning raw chestnuts is a lot of work, requiring both patience and care with a sharp knife to avoid cutting yourself.

 “There must be another way,” Coen said.

-I agreed – cleaning this number of chestnuts would take two days.
-I turned to our friend called Google.
+I agreed.
+Peeling that many chestnuts would take two days.
+I turned to Google.

-Google had answers and we learned that cooking chestnuts indeed facilitates peeling them.
-However, later on we experimented a bit more and found an even better method of steaming, which requires less water and less cooking time.
+Google had answers.
+We learned that cooking chestnuts makes peeling them easier.
+However, after some experimenting, we discovered an even better method: steaming.
+This method requires less water and less cooking time.
 How awesome is that?!

 Read More: Unleash the Dragon – Why Bring a Pressure Cooker on your Overland Trip